alexcg1/my-first-jina-app/chapters/all_in_one.md

 ```

 That should speed up our testing by a factor of 100!
 Once we've verified everything works we can set it back to `50000` to index more of our dataset.
 If it still seems too slow, reduce that number down to 50 or so.

+## BUGS: TODO XXX

+This stuff should already be in `requirements.txt` from cookiecutter-jina!

+`pip install transformers`
+`pip install torch`

 ## Run the Flows